meejah/magic-wormhole-protocols/dilated-file-transfer.md

 # Dilated File-Transfer Protocol

-This version of the file-transfer protocol is a complete replacement for the original (referred to as "classic") file-transfer protocol.
+This version of the file-transfer protocol is a complete replacement for the original file-transfer protocol (which we now refer to as "classic").

 Both sides must support and use Dilation (see `dilation-protocol.md`).